misewerin/gettingAndCleaningData/CodeBook.md

 After that the variable names were set to have descriptive well formatted names.

-From this data teh data frame meanData was created with the average of each variable for each activity and each subject.
+From this data the data frame meanData was created with the average of each variable for each activity and each subject.